 - Login with only the 2nd Factor – all you need is your username and the 2nd Factor (not recommended as it will no longer be two-factor authentication).

 You can choose whether or not to enable the “Remember Device” option if you select password + 2nd Factor, which is recommended.

 To protect against account takeover and data theft, Duo Security offers two-factor authentication as a service.
 In just a few minutes, you can add 2FA using this WordPress two factor authentication plugin.

 Duo’s authentication service adds a second layer of security to your WordPress accounts, rather than relying solely on a password, which can be phished or guessed.
 Duo allows your administrators or users to verify their identities using something they already own, such as a smartphone or a hardware token, resulting in strong authentication and increased account security.

 Duo is simple to set up and operate.
 There is no need to install any additional hardware or software with Duo; simply sign up for the service and install the plugin.
 Then, without setting up user accounts, directory synchronization, servers, or hardware, you can choose which user roles you want to enable two-factor authentication for—admins, editors, authors, contributors, and/or subscribers.

 - Setting up Duo account

-The first step is to sign up for a free account with Duo Security.
+First, sign up for a free account with Duo Security.
 To create an account, you must use your current phone number.

-- Once you’ve set up the Duo account you’ll automatically be redirected to the admin panel.
+- Once you’ve set up the Duo account, you’ll automatically be redirected to the admin panel.